 Why Choose Architectural Technology?

-The two-year Architectural Technology curriculum provides a comprehensive framework of technical abilities and conceptual knowledge that form the foundation of the architectural profession.
-Specifically, the curriculum is designed with an emphasis on visual communication, building materials, building systems and digital technology, combined with architectural, historical, and design principles.
+The two-year Architectural Technology curriculum provides a comprehensive framework of technical abilities and conceptual knowledge that form the foundation of the architecture profession.
+Specifically, the curriculum is designed with an emphasis on visual communication, building materials, building systems and digital technology, combined with architectural history, sustainability and design principles.

 Taught by practitioners, the Architectural Technology curriculum is unique in its emphasis on the practice of the profession.
-Studio classes provide students with experience in the areas of residential and commercial building materials, architectural CAD, BIM (Building Information Modeling), construction methods, building codes, presentation techniques, architectural history, and architectural design.
-The curriculum provides skills, knowledge, and the preparation necessary to allow students to become successful architectural technicians and success in further educational opportunities after graduation.
+Studio classes provide students with experience in the areas of building materials and construction methods, architectural dcoumentation including CAD and BIM (Building Information Modeling), building codes, presentation techniques, architectural history, and architectural design.
+The curriculum provides skills, knowledge, and the preparation necessary for success in further educational opportunities after graduation.

 The ongoing expansion and specialization in technological applications of building systems and environmental issues, as well as the growth in architectural services, has greatly increased the need for skilled architectural technicians to function in a support role with architects and other professionals related to the built environment.